Green Woodworking and Traditional Joinery Course

 All the woodwork will be carried out with traditional hand tools ALONE (axes, chisels, hand saws, augers, beam drills, drawknives, planes and e.t.c.) – both those made by The Northmen Guild and also old, restored hand tools.

-Cost: 1650, Euros ($ 1870 , USD) - includes everything in-country: tuition, accommodation, all meals, organized field-trips.
+Cost: 2150, Euros - includes everything in-country: tuition, accommodation, all meals, organized field-trips.
 Participants are responsible for their own international transport, travel insurance, and extra-curricular costs.
-Half (50% deposit) of the courses cost should be paid after online registration (via Pay Pal or Credit/Debit card) and the remaining 50% in cash on check in at the arrival.
+Half (50% deposit) of the courses cost should be paid after online registration (via Pay Pal or Credit/Debit card) and the remaining 50% - one month before the start of the course.

 Conditions for cancelling your participation in the course: if you cancel the participation 3 months before the starting date, we give back 75% of the deposit, if you cancel it 2 months before the start of the course, we return 50%, if you cancel later, we do not return the money.